+Our Tulsa guardianship attorneys are familiar with all forms and the reasons for guardianship.
 The health, physical and emotional welfare of children is extremely important in Oklahoma.
 Whenever there’s a possibility that a child receives mistreatment in any way, the matter typically goes to court.
 Once in Court the Judge will use what’s called the “best interests of the child standard” to determine guardianship issues.
-Tulsa guardianship attorneys know exactly how to win your guardianship case.
+This includes emergency custody and guardianship cases.

 Under Oklahoma law, a guardian may exist where a judge determines that it is “necessary or convenient” in order to protect the child’s best interests.
 A guardian is one who submits a petition to a court asking the court to allow the guardian to have control over the child and the child’s property.
 This often occurs when the child’s current legal guardian (a parent, grandparent, step-parent, aunt/uncle, or foster parent) is unable to adequately care for the child.